mitmedialab/prg-raise-playground/README.md

 # If succesful, the output of this command will tell you where to find your new extension file.

 npm run dev
-# Start a development server to view your extension
+# Start a development server to view your extension and reload it as you make changes
 # This command will take ~20s to startup and serve everything to http://localhost:8601/
 ```

-If succesful, the output of the last command will tell you where to find your new extension file.

-The documentation in this file (*index.ts*) should help you get started, or hop down to our full tutorial: [From 0 to Extension](#from-0-to-extension)

-Then, open http://localhost:8601/ in your browser (refresh a couple times if nothings coming up -- likely the [bundling](https://www.freecodecamp.org/news/javascript-modules-part-2-module-bundling-5020383cf306/#:~:text=What%20is%20module%20bundling) process has not completed yet).

-Last, follow the 'Adding Extensions' guidance in the [official extension documentation](https://en.scratch-wiki.info/wiki/Extension) to locate your extension and add it to the environment.
+After navigationg to http://localhost:8601/, follow the 'Adding Extensions' guidance in the [official extension documentation](https://en.scratch-wiki.info/wiki/Extension) to locate your extension and add it to the workspace.

+The documentation in the file the `npm run new:extension` generates for you (*index.ts*) should help you get started building your extension.
+You can also hop down to our full tutorial: [From 0 to Extension](#from-0-to-extension)

-As long as the development server is running (meaning the `npm run dev` command is still executing), every change you make will trigger the page to refresh and your changes will be reflected automagically 🪄.
+As long as the development server is running (meaning the `npm run dev` command is still executing), every change you make to the extension file will trigger the page to refresh and your changes will be reflected automagically 🪄.

 ##### Need more help?